The Academic Course: Intercultural Negotiation and Mediation

 The Berlin Program counts towards the completion of the Skills Training Requirement for Tulane JD students, as well as for the Sports Law Certificate.

 [return to top]

 Class Schedule, Reading Materials, and the Humboldt Website

 The Humboldt website for the Berlin program includes a great deal of important and useful information.

 The information on the Humboldt website includes the class schedule and syllabus, course reading materials, past and present faculty bios, photographs from past programs, Berlin maps, and general information about Berlin, including its public transportation system.

-The 2014 class schedule, reading materials, and faculty bios have not yet been posted.
+The 2018 class schedule, reading materials, and faculty bios have not yet been posted.
 Access to these materials is password protected.
-Participants of the 2014 Program will be contacted when the materials are available on the website and provided with the username and password to access that information.
-The 2014 class schedule and course reading materials can then be downloaded.
+Participants in the 2018 Program will be contacted when the materials are available on the website and provided with the username and password to access that information.
+The 2018 class schedule and course reading materials can then be downloaded.
 A hard copy of the reading materials may also be purchased in Berlin.